Memorial Necrópole Ecumênica

 The Memorial Necrópole Ecumênica is a Brazilian cemetery.
 Located in Santos, in the state of São Paulo, its construction began in 1983, and the first burial was on 28 July 1984.
+It was formally inaugurated on 20 September 1991.

 Background

-The cemetery is 14 stories high and occupies a total of 1.8 hectares of land and contains about 16,000 graves.
+The Memorial Necrópole Ecumênica is 14 stories high and occupies a total of 1.8 hectares of land and contains about 16,000 graves.

 It received the Guinness World Records title for the tallest cemetery in the world.

-Notable internments
+Notable interments

-Brazilian footballer Pelé was buried there on 3 January 2023.
+The Brazilian footballer Pelé was buried there on 3 January 2023.
+The musicians Chorão and Champignon, both of the band Charlie Brown Jr., were also buried there following their deaths in 2013.